perriluo05-lagom/follow-builders/README-en.md

 - [Anthropic Engineering](https://www.anthropic.com/engineering) — technical deep-dives from the Anthropic team
 - [Claude Blog](https://claude.com/blog) — product announcements and updates from Claude

+💬you can also add other information resources according to your personal needs~

 ## 🔧 How It Works

 1. **Central Feed Generation:** [generate-feed.yml](.github/workflows/generate-feed.yml) runs daily at 09:00 Beijing time, fetches the latest content from all sources into `feed-x.json` / `feed-podcasts.json` / `feed-blogs.json`, and tracks fetched items via `state-feed.json` (prevents re-fetching the same tweet/podcast/blog)